Customization APIs

 Batch Status Request

-This GET method enables you to return the status of a batch operation that was initiated with a Batch Request.
-The operation for which to return status information is identified by the GUID returned in the original batch request, which is included in the URL of the status request as shown in Batch Status HTTP Request.
+The Batch Status Request GET method allows you to check the status of a batch operation initiated with a Batch Request.
+The operation is identified by the GUID from the original batch request, and is included in the status request URL as shown in Batch Status HTTP Request.

 Batch Status HTTP Request